 - John Holland's Self-Directed Search (SDS) Assessment & Occupations Finder utilizes RIASEC (Realistic, Investigative, Artistic, Social, Enterprising, Conventional) career clusters for consideration of occupations.

-Schedule an appointment with Dan to learn more about the valuable tools listed below or to obtain other assistance regarding your career field.
+Schedule an appointment to learn more about the valuable tools listed below or to obtain other assistance regarding your career field.

 - Handshake, on online platform for UW-Eau Claire students to search and secure work-study jobs, part-time jobs, internships, & post-graduation full-time jobs as well as obtaining information on career events and career fairs.